RyanSleister/SoS_AHK/README.md

 # SoS_AHK
-AHK to for use in the Steam version of the game Split or Steal Current version does NOT have functionality, will be adding that in
+AHK to for use in the Steam version of the game Split or Steal Current version only posts copypasta

-Endgoal - Hit button to automatically split & lock in